Can You Overdose On CBD? Can you take too Much? Skip to content

 When contemplating adding CBD to your regimen, it's imperative to consult with a healthcare professional.
 To safeguard against potential risks, always procure CBD from a trustworthy source, ensuring a pure product devoid of contaminants.

-What Is A Lethal Dose Of CBD?
+What is the Lethal Dose Of CBD?

 The LD50 is the median lethal dose—in other words, the amount of a substance that will kill 50% of the test subjects.
 It's a standard measure used by toxicologists to assess the toxicity of a substance.